elormyador/lux/doc/lux.md

 or temporary.
-The difference between them is that normal breakpoints remains after break while temporary breakpoints are automatically deleted when they have been used once.
+The difference between them is that normal breakpoints remains after break while temporary breakpoints are automatically deleted when they have been used once. delete means that the breakpoint immediately is removed.

-delete means that the breakpoint immediately is removed Without parameters, all breakpoints are listed.
+Without parameters, all breakpoints are listed.